feather0611/EKG_OCR/README.md

 ## Information
-This repository provides two functions.
+This repository provides three functions.
 The first is transfer dicom image format into PNG format.
-And the second one is doing OCR process with EKG data that in specfic format.
+Second is doing OCR process with EKG data that in specfic format, and it will crop the part contains raw image data.
 ### Develop Environment
 Python 3.9.7
 ### Required Modules